Science, Technology, Engineering, and Mathematics

 - Ben Nicholson, Chair, Rockville Mathematics Department

-- Rim Fouche, Acting Chair, Takoma Park/Silver Spring Mathematics Department
+- Kim Fouche, Acting Chair, Takoma Park/Silver Spring Mathematics Department

 - Science, Engineering, and Technology, Muhammad Kehnemouyi, Collegewide Dean

-- David Hall, Chair, Physical Sciences, Engineering, Computer Science, Cybersecurity, and Networking Department, Germantown and Takoma Park/Silver Spring
+- Alla Webb, Acting Chair, Physical Sciences, Engineering, Computer Science, Cybersecurity, and Networking Department, Germantown and Takoma Park/Silver Spring

 - Nawal Benmouna, Chair, Rockville Engineering, Physical and Computer Science Department

 - Chemical and Biological Sciences, Jim Sniezek, Collegewide Dean

 - Scot Magnotta, Chair, Germantown Biology, Biotechnology, and Chemistry Department

 - K. Rebecca Thomas, Chair, Rockville Biology Department